evasif/HGOP/README.md

 ### 2.1 Game API is running on

-- **IP address**: See the IP address in the output in the project DeploymentAWS on Jenkins.
-The Game API is running on that IP address on port 3000. **http://IP:3000/status** should display: The API is running!
+- IP address: **http://IP:3000/status**.
+See the IP address in the output in the project DeploymentAWS on Jenkins.
+The Game API is running on that IP address on port 3000.
+You should see: **The API is running!**
-  On **http://IP:4000** you should be able to play lucky21.
+- To play game: **http://IP:4000**.
+Use the same IP address that you receive from Jenkins.

 ### 2.2 Jenkins URL